NadavVazana/NadavVazana/README.md

 • 🎯 High self-disciplined with a constant drive for professional excellence.

-• 🏆 I recently built a clone of Wix, check it out, it has everything!
+• 🏆 I recently built a twin of Wix, check it out, it has everything!
 [Weebo](https://tbn-weebo.herokuapp.com/)

 • 📫 You can reach me at [nadavvivsa@gmail.com](nadavvivsa@gmail.com)